niaz-111/Notes_AI_PoC_BackEnd_DJango/video/README.md

    - Why: Robust image processing capabilities
    - Used for: Saving and manipulating extracted frames

+### Use of packages
+- **Audio Extraction**: moviepy library is used to extract audio from a video file. moviepy is a library of video editing utilities in Python, and in the backend it uses ffmpeg for media processing.

+- **Good Frame Extraction**:
+OpenCV is used to read and process video frames.
+It is a library of real-time computer vision tools, and in the backend it uses optimized C/C++ code for high-performance image processing.

+Transformers (HuggingFace) with the CLIP model are used for semantic frame comparison.
+Transformers is a library for state-of-the-art deep learning models, and in the backend it uses PyTorch for inference.

+NumPy and collections are used for efficient numerical operations and frame tracking.
+NumPy handles vector math under the hood with C backend, and collections offers optimized data structures.

+- **Audio Transcribe**: whisper library is used to transcribe audio into text. whisper is a library of automatic speech recognition models by OpenAI, and in the backend it uses deep learning models built with PyTorch.

+- **Frame Transcribe**: The code uses the BLIP model from Hugging Face transformers, where BlipProcessor preprocesses images and BlipForConditionalGeneration generates text captions from those images.

 ### CLIP Model

 The CLIP (Contrastive Language-Image Pre-training) model is central to this tool's functionality: